gitkraken/gitkraken-client-docs/gitkraken-client/windows-subsystem-for-linux.md

 - Closing the message will cancel opening the repository

 <div class='callout callout--warning'>
-    <p>Note: If you open a repository in WSL through a mapped network drive from Windows, GitKraken Client will not detect that the repository is being accessed across file systems and attempt to open normally. </p>
+    <p>Note: If you open a repository in WSL through a mapped network drive from Windows, GitKraken Client will not detect that the repository is being accessed across file systems and attempt to open normally.
+This may lead to unintended behavior and is not recommended.</p>
 </div>